Healthy Footnotes

 What are the Best Shoes for Athlete’s Foot?

 Athlete’s foot is a fungal infection that starts in the toes—that’s why the shoes you wear are so important.
 The foot fungus that causes athlete’s foot loves damp, dark places teeming with bacteria and other germs.
-Depending on your shoes, you could be curating the perfect environment for athlete’s foot.
+Depending on your shoes, you could be curating the perfect environment for athlete’s foot solely from sweaty feet.

 Whether you’re trying to decrease your chances of developing athlete’s foot or looking for comfortable footwear to soothe your feet while they heal, here’s everything you need to know about finding the best shoes for athlete’s foot.